Electronic W-2 and 1099 Filing Guidelines

 Every employer must file a Form VA-6, Annual or Final Summary of Virginia Income Tax Withheld, to the Department as well as all federal income (wage) statements from the W-2 series or the 1099 series that reflect Virginia income tax withheld.

-- Form VA-6 is due on February 28, and must be filed electronically.
+- Form VA-6 (with supporting statements) is due on January 31, and must be filed electronically.